nejchauptman/Covid-19-prediction/README.md

-# Covid-19-prediction
+## Covid-19-prediction

 [Data is scraped from covid-19.sledilnik.org](https://covid-19.sledilnik.org/sl/stats).
-Project predicts how many new positive covid patients will appear based on "tested positive to date" data with linear regresion.
+Project predicts the end of epidemic based on information and calculation developed with linear regresion.

 # Technologies